Last Updated on September 29, 2021

 How to Not Get Sick When Drinking Alcohol

-As far as catching a cold, or another infection, the best way to avoid getting sick when drinking is to limit your consumption, or not drink at all.
-If you do, be sure to bundle up in cold weather, even if you feel you don’t need to.
+When it comes to catching a cold, or any illness, the best way to avoid getting sick when drinking is to limit your consumption, or not drink at all.
+If you do drink, be sure to bundle up in cold weather, even if you feel you don’t need to.
 Remember, alcohol can make your body feel warmer than it actually is.

 If you do go a little overboard, it’s best to have food in your stomach before drinking, and try to alternate each alcoholic drink with a non-alcoholic one.
 Having food in your stomach slows the entry of alcohol into your blood.
 Alcohol can also dehydrate you, so consuming water or electrolytes will also help reduce hangover symptoms.